josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Rather than go into that, I think we'll be much better off utilizing two very handy features of SvelteKit: [dynamic pages](https://kit.svelte.dev/docs#routing-pages), and [private modules](https://kit.svelte.dev/docs#routing-private-modules).

-### Private routes, and adding posts
+### Adding posts, and private routes

-Before we get too much further, it will be handy to have at least a couple of Markdown post files to work with.
-So let's create a couple of dummy posts.
+To start, if you don't already have a `src/routes/blog` folder, make one now.

-To start, if we don't already have a `src/routes/blog` folder, make one now.
+Next, it will be handy to have at least a couple of Markdown post files to work with, so let's create some dummy posts.

-Inside that folder, create _another_ folder, named `_posts`.
+Inside of `src/routes/blog`, create _another_ folder, named `_posts`.

-Note the underscore; **any route that starts with a single underscore is private.** That means content inside the `_posts` folder can be loaded by _other_ pages and components, but it won't automatically be assigned its own route.
-No matter what we put inside of the `_posts` folder, we won't be able to actually visit it. `/blog/_posts/` won't be a route.
+Note the underscore; **any route that begins with a single underscore is private.** That means it (and its contents) can be loaded by _other_ pages and components, but it won't have its own route.
+No matter what we put inside of the `_posts` folder, we won't be able to actually visit it directly in the browser.
+(This may seem like more work than just plopping the posts right into our `blog` folder, and it is.
+But it's with good reason.
+Bear with me.)

 Now let's create a couple of dummy posts inside our new folder.
 No need for anything lengthy or fancy; just a couple of `.md` files (ideally with names that are easy to type), and a bit of Markdown content inside them.

-I've decided to just create `1.md` and `2.md` inside my `src/routes/blog/_posts` folder, and place a little content like this inside of them:
+I've decided to just create `1.md` and `2.md` inside my `_posts` folder for simplicity's sake, and to place a little content like this inside of them:

 ```markdown
 ---